HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 } VkDeviceQueueCreateInfo;
 ```

-Following the usage guidelines outlined in the specification, creating a `VkDeviceQueueCreateInfo` object looks like this...
+Following the usage guidelines outlined in the specification, creating a `VkDeviceQueueCreateInfo` object looks like this:

 ```cpp
 float priorities[] = { 1.0f };